ApiLogicServer/Docs/docs/index.md

 ### Flexibility of a Framework, Faster than Low Code

-We saw issues with current approaches for building database systems:
+We saw short-comings with current approaches for building database systems:

-* __Frameworks:__ Frameworks like Flask or Django enable you to build a single endpoint or _Hello World_ page, but a _multi-endpoint_ API and _multi-page_ application would take __weeks or more__.
+* __Frameworks:__ Frameworks like Flask or Django enable you to build a single endpoint or _Hello World_ page, but
+    * __Require weeks or more__ for a _multi-endpoint_ API and _multi-page_ application

-* __Low Code Tools:__ these are great for building custom UIs, but
+* __Low Code Tools:__ are great for building custom UIs, but
     * __Slow Admin app creation,__ requiring _layout for each screen_
-    * __Propietary IDEs__ don't _preserve dev tool value_ - VSCode, PyCharm, git, etc
+    * __Propietary IDEs__ don't _preserve value_ of traditional IDEs like VSCode, PyCharm, etc
     * __No automation for backend business logic__ (it's nearly half the effort)<br><br>

-Our objective was to deliver:
+We wanted to provide:

-* __Flexibility of a framework:__ use your IDE to customize the created project, with full access to underlying Flask and SQLAlchemy services
+* __Flexibility of a framework:__ use your IDE's code editor and debugger to customize the created project, with full access to underlying Flask and SQLAlchemy services

-* __Faster than low code for admin apps:__ you get a full API and Admin app instantly, no screen painting required.
+* __Faster than low code for admin apps:__ you get a full API and Admin app instantly, no screen painting required

 &nbsp;